 While many studies pointed out that pupil dilation may be related to relaxation and calmness, it can be further expected that ASMR offers physical benefits.
 What’s more surprising is that even non-experiencers reported increased pupil size while watching ASMR videos.
 This might show that ASMR benefits you even when you cannot gain the tingling sensations from them!

-Not only does ASMR bring physical benefits, watching ASMR videos can improve our mental health as well.
+Not only does ASMR bring physical benefits, but watching ASMR videos can improve our mental health as well.
 One ASMR research reported that up to 98% of ASMR participants agreed that ASMR helps them relax, and 70% of participants thought that ASMR can help them relieve stress.
 What’s more important is that the study revealed that people who suffered from moderate to severe depression benefited the most from ASMR videos and even reported feeling an improvement in their mood.
 Similar to depression, individuals with chronic pain also showed an improvement in their mental condition.

 The researchers further explained that these positive outcomes of using ASMR videos may be due to the similarity between ASMR and mindfulness meditation.
 That’s why ASMR may have therapeutic usage for improving mood and relieving pain.